shakoooni/Math-Tutor---Version-2/README.md

-Math Tutor V2
+Math Tutor V1
-📑 Table of Contents
+Table of Content

 Summary
 Console Output Example

-User Guide

 Maintainers

-📘 Summary
+Summary

-This isn’t just a program… it’s your personal math gym.
-Every time you run it, it throws a new random challenge your way — addition, subtraction, multiplication, or division.

-But don’t worry — no fractions, no negatives.
-Just clean, kid-friendly math.
-Think of it as a sparring match between you and numbers.
+A program that helps people sharpen their skills at mathematics and makes them geniuses.

-💻 Console Output Example
+Console Output Testing Example
 ***********************************************************
       __  __       _   _       _____      _
      |  \/  | __ _| |_| |__   |_   _|   _| |_ ___  _ __